Spineify/Spineify-capstone/README.md

 You can create your own account or use the following account information to log in:

-1. First Name: Grace
+1. First Name: Grace, Last Name: Hopper, Email: gh@gmail.com, Password: 123
-   Last Name: Hopper
-   Email: gh@gmail.com
-   Password: 123
-2. First Name: John
+2. First Name: John, Last Name: Doe, Email: jd@gmail.com, Password: 123
-   Last Name: Doe
-   Email: jd@gmail.com
-   Password: 123

 Have fun!